 Areas of Expertise and Current Scientific Interests

-Professor Alouini general research interests include design and performance analysis of diversity combining techniques, MIMO techniques, multi-hop/cooperative communications systems, optical wireless communication systems, cognitive radio systems, green communication systems and networks, and integrated ground-airborne-space networks.
+Professor Alouini's general research interests include design and performance analysis of diversity combining techniques, MIMO techniques, multi-hop/cooperative communications systems, optical wireless communication systems, cognitive radio systems, green communication systems and networks, and integrated ground-airborne-space networks.
 He is currently actively working on addressing the uneven global distribution, access to, and use of information and communication technologies by studying and developing new generations of aerial and space networks as a solution to provide connectivity to far-flung, less-populated, and/or hard-to-reach areas.

 Honors and Awards

-- 2021 TWAS Award in Engineering Sciences
+- 2022 The World Academy of Science (TWAS) Award in Engineering Sciences

 - 2021 NSP Obada Prize (Supported by the African Academy of Sciences)